 Here’s how I used to do it to improve my Overhead Press over 200 lbs!

 I would work up to my top set for the strict overhead press, and then afterward, I would start adding more weight to the Push Press.

-If you plan to do the Push Press in your training, stick with lower rep sets between 3-5 reps and heavier weight.
+If you plan to do Push Presses in your training, stick with lower rep sets between 3-5 reps and heavier weights.

 This is the best way I’ve found to incorporate the Push Press so try it out!

 Close-Grip Bench Press